githwxi/ATS-Xanadu/xassets/README.md

 be able to boostrap itself.
 In this particular case, we say that ATS3 can be boostrapped via JS since ATS3-compiler_ats3 is a program in JS.

+(
+ATS3 can be bootstrapped via Python (PY) as well, though bootstapping ATS3 via JS is much more efficient.)

 ### JS/xats2js/xats2js_jsemit01_ats3_opt1.js

 The word `jsemit01` in the name of the compiler indicates that the